uhamurad/stopwatch/README.md

 ## Future Plans

 Stopwatch will evolve and acquire additional features.
 An incomplete list of planned changes:
-- Adding the `split()` method, which can be used to measure the time of each stage of the process.
+- Adding the `step()` method, which can be used to measure the time of each stage of the process.
 - Adding the ability to measure not only time, but also peak memory usage.
-- Adding the ability to measure a repeatable process when the `start()` and `stop()` methods are called multiple times.
+- Adding the ability to measure a repeatable process when the `start()` and `finish()` methods are called multiple times.

 ## Learn more